Understanding EMP Threats & How to Prepare

 Gather water

-The water pressure will most likely weaken immediately then soon run out.
+The water pressure could weaken rapidly and eventually stop flowing.
 Gather water quickly before this happens.

-• Fill every sink, glass, pot, container and WaterBob in your home with faucet water (store one for each bathtub).
+• Fill every sink, glass, pot, container, and foldable plastic storage container such as a WaterBob in your home with faucet water (store one for each bathtub).

-• Water will stop working immediately in apartments and multi-story buildings after the outage.
+• In many apartments and multi-story buildings, the water supply may fail quickly if pumps lose power.
 Have your water supply ready to go.

 Spend your cash